Battle of Mosul (2016–2017): January 2017: Capturing east Mosul

 On 17 January, the CTS was in complete control of Shurta and Andalus, as well as the al-Muhandiseen district, and pushed into the Eastern Nineveh and Souq al-Ghanam districts.
 The CTS later captured the Nineveh al-Sharqiya, Bab-Shams, and Souq al-Ghanam districts on the eastern front, as well as the Nu'maniya and Uttshana districts, while storming the adjacent al-Jazair district.
 Meanwhile, on the northern front, the Iraqi Army captured the Kindi military base, the former headquarters of the 2nd Division, as well as the nearby al-Kindi facility.
 The CTS also captured the Al Jazair, Al Derkazlih, Al Seuis, and Sanharib districts during the day, along with the Grand Mosque of the city.
 Iraqi forces also succeeded in capturing all five bridges of the city during the day, as well as the Zaraei district.
 United States Air Force Colonel John Dorrian stated during the day that Iraqi forces were now in control of 85–90% of east Mosul.
 On the same day, Iraqi Prime Minister Haider al-Abadi stated that Iraqi forces had begun moving against ISIL in western Mosul.
 On 18 January, Lieutenant-General Talib Shaghati announced that the CTS had captured all the districts of east Mosul they were tasked with taking, and that Iraqi forces were almost in complete control of the eastern side, though a few parts of the city in the north had yet to be captured by the Iraqi Army.
 All five bridges of the city were also under the control of Iraqi forces.
 During the day, CTS captured the ruins of Nineveh, as well as the adjacent Tal Nirgal area.
 Meanwhile, the Iraqi Army captured the al-Qadhiyah district and were fighting on the edges of al-Arabi district.
 Around the same time, the PMU captured two areas in the Nineveh Plains region.
 On 19 January, the Iraqi Army captured the town of Tel Kayf, to the north of Mosul (after a nearly three-month-long siege), as well as the Nineveh Oberoi hotel and the "Palaces" area on the eastern bank of the Tigris.
 Clashes continued in the Al-Arabi District.
 The Iraqi Air Force carried out an airstrike in al-Zerai area in Mosul, reportedly killing five ISIL leaders including Abdel Wahed Khodier, assistant to Abu Bakr al-Baghdadi; the Islamic Police Chief in Nineveh, Ahmed Khodier Sayer al-Juwan and Agriculture Minister in Tal Afar and Mahlabiya, Abdel Karim Khodier Sayer al-Juwan.
-Iraqi Iraqi forces also captured the Fadiliyah district and the Jaber ibn Hayyan military facility, as well as the Ghabat area.
+Iraqi forces also captured the Fadiliyah district and the Jaber ibn Hayyan military facility, as well as the Ghabat area.
 On 20 January, the 9th Division captured the free zone in the northern sector of Mosul.
 Iraqi forces also captured a pharmaceutical plant to the north of Mosul, as well as the Al-Arabi 1 district, while clashing with ISIL in the Rashidiyah district.
 Meanwhile, the CTS started performing clearing operations in the districts they had captured in east Mosul.